VinzR-2159109/HAII_LLM/video2instruction/media/final_instructions.md

 # Final Instructions

-1. Organize candies in different bowls
+1. Get some cups on the table.
-2. Place bowls near the microwave
+2. Place one ball in each cup on the table.
-3. Enjoy colorful and sweet treats